-- inform them if you are a vulnerable motorist such as disabled, older or travelling alone - wait well away from your vehicle and moving traffic, behind the safety barrier where there is one - if you are unable to exit your vehicle or if you have not stopped near a free emergency telephone, call 999 immediately and ask for the police.
+- vehicles or debris coming towards you - inform them if you are a vulnerable motorist such as disabled, older or travelling alone - wait well away from your vehicle and moving traffic, behind the safety barrier where there is one - if you are unable to exit your vehicle or if you have not stopped near a free emergency telephone, call 999 immediately and ask for the police.
 Alternatively, press your SOS button if your vehicle has one and ask for the police.